adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

-In the previous challenge we successfully used Azure Private Link and Azure DNS Private Zones to connect in a secure way to our SQL server.
+In the previous challenge we successfully used Azure Private Link and Azure DNS Private Zones to connect in a secure way to our Azure SQL server.
 This was possible, as the Azure DNS Private Zone was linked directly to the spoke Virtual Network.
-The Spoke Virtual network has the default DNS settings; sending all DNS requests by default to Azure DNS via the special 168.63.129.16 address.
+The Spoke Virtual network has the default DNS settings; send all DNS requests by default to Azure DNS via the special 168.63.129.16 address.
 More on that here https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16.

 However, the previous challenge was not reflective of a real-world configuration for lots of customers.
 Many Azure network designs use a custom DNS solution such as customer manged DNS running on top of an IaaS Virtual Machine (or more likely a pair of VMs) hosted in the Azure VNet.
-In this challenge we will alter our Spoke VNet to utilise our custom DNS server inside of the Azure VNet; a Windows Server 2019 VM running Microsoft DNS.
+In this challenge we will alter our Spoke VNet to utilise our custom DNS server inside of the Azure Hub VNet; a Windows Server 2019 VM running Microsoft DNS.
 We will also ensure we retain access to our SQL Server and that the DNS response continues to include the use of our Private Endpoint IP address.

 ## Task 1 : Change Spoke VNet DNS settings

-Update the Spoke VNet custom DNS settings to point at your DNS Server VM inside of the Hub VNet.
+Update the Spoke VNet custom DNS settings to point at your *az-dns-vm* VM inside of the Hub VNet.
 In a production deployment this would typically consist of a pair of VMs, for our lab we only have a single VM.

 ![image](images/8.PNG)

-**Reboot** your Azure client/mgmt VM so that it picks up the new DNS settings.
+**Reboot** your *az-mgmt-vm* VM so that it picks up the new DNS settings.

-Re-run your nslookup command to check the IP address returned for your SQL Server.
-Notice how the DNS server used is now 10.0.0.4, but the A record returned has now regressed to using the public VIP of SQL.
-Access will not work in this configuration as you are not utilising your Private Endpoint.
+From your *az-mgmt-vm* VM re-run your nslookup command to check the IP address returned for your SQL Server.
+Notice how the DNS server used is now 10.0.0.4 (the IP address of your *az-dns-vm* VM), but the A record returned has now regressed to using the public VIP of SQL.
+Access to your SQL Server will not work in this configuration as you are not utilising your Private Endpoint.

 ![image](images/9.PNG)

-Why has this happened if your Azure DNS private zone is still in place?
+Consisder why has this happened if your Azure DNS private zone is still in place?

 ## Task 2 : Modify Azure DNS Private Zone

 Your Azure DNS Private Zone is only linked to your Spoke VNet.
-However, your Spoke VNet is now sending its requests for DNS to the DNS Server inside of your Hub VNet.
+However, your Spoke VNet is now sending its requests for DNS to the *az-dns-vm* VM inside of your Hub VNet.
 This in turn is configured to query Azure DNS.
-As your Azure DNS Private Zone is not linked to your Hub VNet, requests from this VNet utilise only the records held within the Public Zones.
+As your Azure DNS Private Zone is not linked to your Hub VNet, requests from this VNet utilise only the records held within Azure Public DNS, and not your custom Azure DNS Private Zones configuration.
 Let's change that by first deleting our Azure DNS Private Zones Network Link to the spoke VNet, and then setup a new Virtual Network link to your Hub VNet.

 ![image](images/10.PNG)

-## Task 3 : Add conditional forwarder to DNS Server VM in Azure
+## Task 3 : Add conditional forwarder to *az-dns-vm* VM in Azure

-Your custom DNS server inside of Azure consists of a standard Windows Server 2019 VM, with the DNS role enabled.
+Your custom DNS server inside of Azure consists of a Windows Server 2019 VM, with the DNS role enabled.
 The default configuration of this is to send all unknown DNS requests to something called Root Hints (A known collection of servers on the Internet that can be used for public DNS lookups).
-You can verify this via logging in to the VM and looking at the server properties in DNS Manager.
+You can verify this via logging in to the *az-dns-vm* VM and looking at the server properties in DNS Manager.

 ![image](images/11.PNG)

-This means that DNS requests from our Azure client/mgmt VM are being forwarded to our DNS Server, and then on to public Root Hints server(s) located on the public Internet.
-(You can see these server details within the Root Hunts tab if interested).
+This means that DNS requests from our *az-mgmt-vm* VM are being forwarded to our DNS Server (*az-dns-vm*), and then on to public Root Hints server(s) located on the public Internet.
+(You can see these server details within the Root Hunts tab if you are interested).
 Unfortunately, whilst this is great for enabling a Microsoft DNS Server to function with its default config, it also means that requests are not being sent to Azure DNS (via the special 168 address mentioned earlier), and therefore our use of Azure DNS Private Zones is failing.

 We could fix this in one of two ways.
-Either by enabling a specific forwarder (known as conditional forwarding in DNS) to our database.windows.net zone, or we can just tell our server to forward all requests to Azure DNS by default.
+Either by enabling a specific forwarder (known as conditional forwarding in DNS) to our database.windows.net zone, or we can just tell our server to forward all unknown requests (That is, requests for which it does not have a local forward-lookup zone defined) to Azure DNS by default.
 We will dig in to the former as part of a later challenge, so let's go with the easier option of updating our global forwarder within DNS Manager to point at Azure DNS.

 ![image](images/12.PNG)